EstenGrove/Bash-Snippets/BASIC-GUIDE/README.md

-# A Basic Guide for Bash: aliases, .bash_profile/.bashrc, conditionals, loops, variables etc.
+# A Basic Guide for Bash
+- Including: : aliases, .bash_profile/.bashrc, conditionals, loops, variables and more.